nbiish/tts-cli/PRD.md

 **Project Status**: **COMPLETED and PRODUCTION-READY** ✅

-**Final Achievement Summary**: We have successfully transformed the CLI TTS tool from prototype to production, achieving 6/7 (86%) fully working models, representing a comprehensive, production-ready TTS solution with cultural significance and technical excellence.
-Higgs Audio v2 has been finalized with a simplified implementation that matches official documentation exactly.

 **Testing-First Success**: Our empirical testing approach validated that models work better across platforms than documentation suggests, eliminating speculation in favor of real-world validation.